Portrush Road

 Portrush Road is a major arterial route through the eastern suburbs of Adelaide, the capital of South Australia.
 This name covers many consecutive streets and is not widely known to most drivers except for the southernmost section, as the entire allocation is still best known as by the names of its constituent parts: Hampstead Road, Taunton Road, Ascot Avenue, Lower Portrush Road, and Portrush Road proper.
+Formerly, there were also sections known as Kensington Terrace and Wellington Road.
 This article will deal with the entire length of the corridor for sake of completion, as well to avoid confusion between declarations.
 Portrush Road (including all its constituent roads) is designated route A17.

 Route

 The Portrush Road corridor runs north–south through Adelaide's eastern and south-eastern suburbs, to the foot of the Adelaide Hills at its southern end.
 From its intersection with Grand Junction Road in Northfield, it runs south as Hampstead Road through to Manningham, where it turns southeast into Taunton Road to intersect with North East Road, changing name to Ascot Avenue and continuing southeast, crossing the River Torrens and changing name again to Lower Portrush Road, before intersecting with Payneham Road.
 It continues south as Portrush Road through Adelaide's inner eastern suburbs to eventually terminate with the western end of the South Eastern Freeway in Glen Osmond.

 Portrush road carries approximately 36,000 vehicles per day, including heavy freight trucks.
 It is an authorised route for trucks up to 26 m B-double and 25 m vehicle carrier size.
 Along with Grand Junction Road, Portrush Road constitutes a major heavy road transport route through suburban Adelaide from Port Adelaide to the South East of South Australia and the adjacent state of Victoria.